petercerno/trader-backtest/README.md

 gunzip $(pwd)/data/bitstampUSD.csv.gz
 ```

-Convert the `bitstampUSD.csv` file into a more compact (delimited protocol buffer) representation:
+Then convert the `bitstampUSD.csv` file into a more compact (delimited protocol buffer) representation as follows:

 ```
 bazel run :convert -- \